 Staff have the unique knowledge to design it and leaders have (or need to find) the ability to role-model and drive it.

 Different layers within our sectors can have very different understandings of how the world operates based upon their very disparate experiences, learning and reporting lines.
 Diversity of views within a Government Department should be a beneficial trait.
 However when you get concentrations of similar thinkers within the same management layers it is a major impediment to innovation and progress.

 Many at the top of the sector (mostly Executive Officer positions) have not been personally developed and skilled in the most contemporary management practices for many years.
-This is due to their incredible busyness, along with it seems, a belief in some that they are above participating in the learning that those beneath them in the hierarchy are expected to, and mandated to undertake.
+This is due to their incredible busyness, along with it seems, a belief by some that they are above participating in the learning that those beneath them in the hierarchy are expected to, and mandated to undertake.

-During the same period, those further down the organisational pyramids have been personally developed by virtue of mandated personal development plans and they have gone out and learned contemporary and up to date management methods.
+During the same period, those further down the organisational charts have been personally developed by virtue of mandated personal development plans and they have gone out and learned contemporary and up to date management methods.

 As a result of this, the now more agile thinking middle and lower layers of the sector learn and bring those learnings back into the Department in the hope of applying them to their work, but are all too often told “Sorry but that’s not the way we do things here.”
-(One wonderful skill-set senior people tend to have is the ability to say no, without having to actually say “no” – a great skill to have if the thinking presented to you is outside of your habitual thinking style and as such, seen as a threat.)
+(One wonderful skill-set senior people tend to have is the ability to say no, without having to actually say “no” – a great skill to have if the thinking presented to you is outside of your habitual thinking style and as such, not understood or seen as a threat.)